No symptoms? You can receive walk-in free testing with Community Labs. Check website for hours and locations.

 HOW TO PROTECT YOURSELF AND OTHERS

-Get vaccinated against SARS-CoV-2 infection and avoid being exposed to this virus.
-People with COVID-19 have a wide range clinical manifestations ranging from asymptomatic to respiratory failure with multi-organ dysfunction and death in severe cases..
-Older adults and people with underlying medical conditions like heart or lung disease or diabetes are at higher risk for serious complications from COVID-19.
+Get vaccinated against SARS-CoV-2 and avoid exposure to this virus.
+People with COVID-19 have a wide range of clinical manifestations ranging from asymptomatic to respiratory failure with multi-organ dysfunction and death in severe cases.
+Older adults and people with underlying medical conditions are at higher risk for serious complications from COVID-19.

 Since COVID-19 is such a fast-moving pandemic, rumors and misinformation sometimes from seemingly reliable sources are inevitable.
 It's best to rely on information from authoritative sources such as the Center for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the World Health Organization (WHO).
 Below are some critical-thinking steps to help you sort out facts from fake news.